someonesdad1/plib/README.md

     - Only output message is Pass or Fail
     - Every module/script when run or run with --test returns 0 if tests pass or nonzero if test fails
-    - Make faster with using more processes
+    - Make testing faster with more processes
 - /plib/data directory
     - Use to store data sources, such as numerical data, tabular data, text of software licenses, etc.